 Throw away the cans and make this homemade buttercream frosting for your next cake or cupcake and I promise you’ll be glad you did!

 - 1 cup unsalted butter barely softened

 - 3 1/2 cups confectioner's sugar sifted

 - 2 teaspoons clear vanilla extract or almond extract imitation

 - 2-4 tablespoons heavy cream you can use half-and-half or whole milk

 - 1 tablespoon corn syrup optional

-- In bowl of stand mixer and using the paddle attachment, cream butter and shortening until light and fluffy about 4 minutes.
+In bowl of stand mixer and using the paddle attachment, cream butter until light and fluffy about 4 minutes.
 Add confectioner's sugar, a little at a time (about 1/2 cup), mixing on low until blended and then whipping on high for about 30 seconds each time.
 Add vanilla extract or almond extract and pinch of salt and mix until blended.
-Add cream and corn syrup and mix on low until blended then whip on high until frosting reaches desired consistency.
+Add cream and corn syrup (if using) and mix on low until blended then whip on high until frosting reaches desired consistency.

 Your frosting will get creamiest using a stand mixer, but if you don't have one then you can use a hand mixer.